Mitsumasa Yonai: Naval Minister

-Prime Minister of Japan
+Premiership (1940)

-Yonai was appointed Prime Minister of Japan from January 6, 1940, largely with the backing of Emperor Hirohito.
-As Prime Minister, he continued the strong pro-British, pro-American stance he held as Navy Minister and continued his strong opposition to the Tripartite Pact with Nazi Germany and Fascist Italy.
+Yonai was appointed the Prime Minister of Japan and formed his cabinet from January 6, 1940, largely with the backing of Emperor Hirohito.
+As the Prime Minister, he continued the strong pro-British, pro-American stance he held as Navy Minister and continued his strong opposition to the Tripartite Pact with Nazi Germany and Fascist Italy.

 Following the German occupation of the Low Countries and France in May–June 1940, the Imperial Japanese Army began to show dissatisfaction with Yonai's anti-German and anti-Italian policy.
 The disagreement became apparent in early July 1940, as Army Minister Shunroku Hata began to criticize the Prime Minister openly.
 When Hata resigned, Yonai was subsequently forced to resign on July 21, 1940.
 The Japanese Constitution required the Army Minister to be an active-duty general and no other general would accept the position, due to the pro-Axis stance of the Imperial Japanese Army.
 The Tripartite Pact was signed on September 27, 1940.

 Subsequent political activity

-Yonai served as Deputy Prime Minister and concurrently as Navy Minister again under the cabinet of Prime Minister Kuniaki Koiso from July 22, 1944, during which time he returned to the active duty roster from the reserve list.
+Yonai served as the Deputy Prime Minister and concurrently as the Navy Minister again under the cabinet of Prime Minister Kuniaki Koiso from July 22, 1944, during which time he returned to the active duty roster from the reserve list.
 By this time, Saipan had fallen to the Allies.

 Yonai remained Navy Minister under the administration of Prime Minister Kantarō Suzuki.
-In the last few weeks before Japan's surrender, he sided with Prime Minister Suzuki and Foreign Minister Shigenori Tōgō in support of acceptance of the Potsdam Declaration in opposition to Army Minister Korechika Anami, Chief of Naval General Staff Admiral Soemu Toyoda and Chief of the Army General Staff General Yoshijirō Umezu.
+In the last few weeks before Japan's surrender, he sided with Prime Minister Suzuki and Foreign Minister Shigenori Tōgō in support of acceptance of the Potsdam Declaration and surrender of Japan in opposition to Army Minister Korechika Anami, Chief of Naval General Staff Admiral Soemu Toyoda and Chief of the Army General Staff General Yoshijirō Umezu.

-Yonai remained Navy Minister in the cabinets of Prime Minister HIH Higashikuni Naruhiko and Prime Minister Kijūrō Shidehara from August 1945, during which time he presided over the final dissolution of the Imperial Japanese Navy.
+Yonai remained Navy Minister in the cabinet of Prime Minister Prince Naruhiko Higashikuni and cabinet of Prime Minister Kijūrō Shidehara from August 1945, during which time he presided over the final dissolution of the Imperial Japanese Navy.

-He played a major role during the International Military Tribunal for the Far East in working with the major defendants, such as Hideki Tōjō, to coordinate their testimonies so that Emperor Hirohito would be spared from indictment.
+He played a major role during the International Military Tribunal for the Far East in working with the major defendants, such as former Prime Minister Hideki Tōjō, to coordinate their testimonies so that Emperor Hirohito would be spared from indictment.
 According to his interpreter Suichi Mizota, in March 1946 Bonner Fellers asked him to make Tōjō bear all responsibility for the Greater East Asia War.
 After the war, Yonai devoted the rest of his life to help to rebuild Japan.

-Yonai suffered from high blood pressure most of his life, but died of pneumonia in 1948 at the age of 68.
+Yonai suffered from high blood pressure most of his life, but died of pneumonia on 20 April 1948 at the age of 68.
 His grave is located at the temple of Enko-ji in his hometown of Morioka.